sam11385/repo-roundup/README.md

 For my personal implementation, I added the "archived" header and a line for a github token.
 You need the github token for private repositories.
 You'll need to generate your own github token, run it in your terminal with `export GITHUB_ACCESS_TOKEN=YOUR_TOKEN` then proceed with running the script.

+I also have a line that prints the number of characters in the GH token, just to verify that the token has worked.
+The number should be 40 characters.
+On top of that, there is also

 Then, run the script:

 ```bash